rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 let completionBlock: (() -> Void)? = nil
 ```

-* **5.7.3** Keep parameter names on same line as the opening brace for closures when possible without too much horizontal overflow (i.e. ensure lines are less than 160 characters).
+* **5.7.3** Keep parameter names on the same line as the opening brace for closures when possible without too much horizontal overflow (i.e. ensure lines are less than 160 characters).

 * **5.7.4** Use trailing closure syntax unless the meaning of the closure is not obvious without the parameter name (an example of this could be if a method has parameters for success and failure closures).